-- The types of abuse that are covered by the policy; - The signs of abuse that all Staff / anyone who has contact with a child or young person including Governors and volunteers should look out for; - Roles and responsibilities for Safeguarding; - Expectations of all Staff / anyone who has contact with a child or young person including Governors and volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children; - How the school will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are appropriately trained, and checked for their suitability to work within the School; - How the policy will be managed and have its delivery overseen.
+- The types of abuse that are covered by the policy; - The signs of abuse that that all Staff / anyone who has contact with a child or young person including Governors and volunteers should look out for; - How to report a concern, who to go to within the federation / school; including how /who to report to at the relevant agencies; - Roles and responsibilities for Safeguarding; - Expectations of all Staff / anyone who has contact with a child or young person including Governors and volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children; - How the federation / school will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are appropriately trained; this includes, receiving regular updates and undertaking annual whole school training in safeguarding.

+- Are checked for their suitability to work within the federation / school; - How the policy will be managed and have its delivery overseen.

-Through implementation of this policy we will ensure that our School provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
-We will cross reference to other policies relevant to our safeguarding in the school and make reference to them in this policy where relevant.
+Through implementation of this policy we will ensure that our federation provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
+We will cross reference to other policies relevant to our safeguarding in the federation and make reference to them in this policy where relevant.